Edragon/edragon.github.io/Chip-cn-dat/Espressif/ESP32/ESP32-C3-dat/ESP32-C3-DAT.md

 ## ESP32-C3 Enter into Flash Mode

-- Connect wiring first
+- Connect wiring first, TXD->RXD, RXD->TXD, 5V, GND
 - Hold down IO9
-- Press EN or RST button to restart the module, and enter into flash mode
+- Press EN or RST button to restart (re-power) the module
+- Now it is enter into flash mode